splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

     :width: 95%
     :alt: This screenshot shows an example of Splunk APM Tag Spotlight view

 Splunk APM indexes a set of span tags by default, which are shown as boxes in Tag Spotlight.
 See :ref:`apm-default-span-tags` for the list of these default tags.
-By indexing additional span tags, you can have other tags show up in their own boxes on this page.
+By indexing additional span tags, you can have other tags appear in their own boxes on this page.
 To learn how to index additional span tags, see :ref:`apm-index-span-tags`.

 When you navigate to Tag Spotlight from the service map and have a specific service selected, all of the information in trace view and Tag Spotlight preserves the context of that particular service.